-- 6.16 An impairment assessment for loss of teeth should be done with the worker wearing their dental prosthesis if this was normal for the worker prior to the accident.
-If, as a result of the accident the worker required a dental prosthesis for the first time, or a different dental prosthesis, the difference should be accounted for in the assessment of permanent impairment. - 6.17 Damage to the teeth can only be assessed when there is a permanent impact on mastication and deglutition (p 231, AMA 4 Guides) and/or loss of structural integrity of the face (pp 229-230, AMA 4 Guides). - 6.18 When using Table 6 (p 231, AMA 4 Guides) Relationship of Dietary Restrictions to Permanent Impairment the first category is to be 0%-19%, not 5%-19%. - 6.19 In some cases it will be necessary to access current dental x-rays to assess permanent impairment.
+- 6.18 An impairment assessment for loss of teeth should be done with the injured person wearing their dental prosthesis if this was normal for the injured person prior to the accident.
+If, as a result of the accident the injured person required a dental prosthesis for the first time, or a different dental prosthesis, the difference should be accounted for in the assessment of permanent impairment. - 6.19 Damage to the teeth can only be assessed when there is a permanent impact on mastication and deglutition (p 231, AMA 4 Guides) and/or loss of structural integrity of the face (pp 229-230, AMA 4 Guides). - 6.20 When using Table 6 (p 231, AMA 4 Guides) Relationship of Dietary Restrictions to Permanent Impairment the first category is to be 0%-19%, not 5%-19%. - 6.21 In some cases it will be necessary to access current dental x-rays to assess permanent impairment.